 We’re committed to diversity, equity and inclusion in the workplace – and beyond.

 Grange values all the things that make us unique as human beings.
-We’re committed to creating and supporting a workforce and agency force that reflects differences ranging from race, gender and age to thoughts, perspectives, and experiences.
+Grange is committed to creating and supporting a workforce and agency force that reflects differences ranging from race, gender, sexual orientation, gender identity and age to thoughts, perspectives, and experiences.
 To foster an inclusive environment, we will be intentional in bringing those differences together for the good of Grange, its agents, and customers.

 As a company, we’ve also reaffirmed our commitment to fighting racial injustice and inequality, adding our voice to the call to declare racism a public health crisis in our headquarters city of Columbus, Ohio.

 We continue to strengthen our efforts to increase diversity amongst our workforce, with over 50% of officer and manager new hires being diverse in 2020.
 Additionally, we’ve held crucial conversations focused on race with our senior leadership, management teams and within business units, devoted a page on our intranet to promote diversity and inclusion resources, introduced “Conversations of Understanding” training, and conducted mandatory unconscious bias training.

 “At Grange, we work hard to create an environment where everyone feels accepted, no matter who they are.
 This is true for our associates, our agents and our customers and makes us a company people want to do business with.”